data-ohio/introductory-data-science/1/3/intro_python.md

 * How would you use `np.arange` to create `array([ 1.5,  1. ,  0.5,  0. , -0.5])`?
 ```

-% What percentage of Napoleon's army survived his Russian campaign?

 ## Further resources

 * From [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) {cite}`BEUZEN:2021`: